quantxt/api-docs/README.md

 The above will be labeled with `M&A`

-**Theia** uses various strategies for matching on dictionary values allowing users to configure the fuzziness of search.
+**Theia** uses various strategies for matching on dictionary phrases allowing users to configure the fuzziness of search.
 User can also provide a list synonyms and stop phrases for the value matching.
-For example, you can only have "Apple Inc" as one entity in your dictionary and provide "inc", "corp", "corporation" and "company" as synonyms, allowing you to find all occurrences of "Apple the Company", "Apple Corporations" and "Apple Corp" in the content.
+For example, user can only have "Apple Inc" as one phrase in the dictionary and provide "inc", "corp", "corporation" and "company" as synonyms, allowing you to find all occurrences of "Apple the Company", "Apple Corporations" and "Apple Corp" in the content.

 Entity dictionaries can be created in two ways: